President - David Smith

-With the changing landscape of HIV and Hepatitis C, David states it is an exciting time being a part of a Board of an Aids Service Organization (ASO).
-“Working alongside such a dynamic organization such as RHAC, and contributing to RHACs mission (through effective governance) is rewarding”.
-David is exciting to be working on upcoming Board projects such as an extensive review of Board governance policies, continued discussion about SIS and the potential relocation of RHAC.
+With the changing landscape of HIV and Hepatitis C, David states it is an exciting time being a part of a Board of an AIDS Service Organization (ASO).
+“Working alongside such a dynamic organization such as RHAC, and contributing to RHAC's mission (through effective governance) is rewarding”.
+David is excited to be working on upcoming Board projects such as an extensive review of Board governance policies, continued discussion about SIS and the potential relocation of RHAC.

 Vice President - Nuno da Silva